-Granola contains oats, dried fruit, nuts and honey-all of which are safe for dogs to eat in moderation.
-However, you should avoid giving your dog large quantities of granola, as it could lead to weight gain or other health problems.
 Can dogs eat granola?
 That’s a question that pet owners have been asking ever since the healthy snack became popular.
-Is granola a good snack choice for your pup?
-Here’s what you need to know.
+Granola contains oats, dried fruit, nuts and honey – all of which are safe for dogs to eat in moderation.
+However, you should avoid giving your dog large quantities of granola, as it could lead to weight gain or other health problems.
+So, is granola a good snack choice for your pup?

 Granola is a type of breakfast cereal that is made from oats, dried fruit, nuts and honey.
 It is often eaten as a snack or used as a topping for yogurt or cereal.
-Granola is considered to be a healthy snack choice for humans, but is it also safe for dogs?
+Granola is human food, and so, dogs shouldn’t eat a lot of it.
+Why should they eat it at all?

 What Are the Benefits of Granola for Dogs?

 Granola is safe for dogs to eat in moderation.
 However, you should refrain from giving your dog handfuls of granola, as it could lead to obesity, diabetes or other health concerns.
-Some ingredients in granola, such as oats, dried fruit and nuts, are healthy for dogs and can be included in their diet occasionally.
+Some ingredients in granola, such as oats, dried fruit, puffed brown rice and nuts, are healthy for dogs and can be included in their diet occasionally.
 However, sugar should not be given to dogs, as it can provoke harmful bacteria.
-Granola contains oats, dried fruit, puffed brown rice, nuts and honey, all of which are safe for dogs to eat in moderation.

 Is Granola Okay for Puppies?